adcimon/cheatsheets/webrtc/README.md

 ## Data

-WebRTC lets you send text or binary data over an active connection to a peer, these active connections are called [data channels](https://developer.mozilla.org/en-US/docs/Games/Techniques/WebRTC_data_channels).
+WebRTC lets you send text or binary data over an active connection to a peer, these connections are called [data channels](https://developer.mozilla.org/en-US/docs/Games/Techniques/WebRTC_data_channels).
 The underlying data streams are delivered through [Stream Control Transmission Protocol (SCTP)](https://en.wikipedia.org/wiki/Stream_Control_Transmission_Protocol).
 SCTP is a message-oriented transport protocol that ensures reliable, in-sequence transport of messages and congestion control.
 It differs from UDP and TCP in providing multi-homing and redundant paths to increase resilience and reliability.

 |                    | UDP              | TCP           | SCTP             |
 |--------------------|------------------|---------------|------------------|